utkarsh1311/weather-app/README.md

 ## Available Scripts

-In the project directory, you can run:
+In the project directory, you can run:\

+**Note: Before npm start, you might want to initialise your project with command `npm i`**\
 ### `npm start`
 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

-The page will reload when you make changes.\
+The page will reload automatically in browser when you make changes.\
-You may also see any lint errors in the console.
+If there are any errors, you may directly see them in your console.

 ### `npm test`